xregistry/spec/core/spec.md

   - The `If-Match` verification MUST be done in addition to the `epoch` checking specified above.
 In other words, a present but non-matching value in either location MUST generate an error.

+  If an entity has a nested xRegistry collection, its `epoch` value MUST be updated each time an entity in that collection is added or removed.
+  However, its `epoch` value MUST NOT be updated solely due to modifications of an existing entity in the collection.
 - Constraints:
   - MUST be an unsigned integer equal to or greater than zero.
   - MUST increase in value each time the entity is updated.